iterative/dvc.org/content/docs/command-reference/repro.md

   has no effect if `targets` are not provided.

 - `--pull` - [pulls](/doc/command-reference/pull) dependencies and outputs
-  involved in the stages being reproduced, if they are found in remote storage.
+  involved in the stages being reproduced, if they are found in the [default](/doc/command-reference/remote/default) remote storage.
+Note that it checks the local run-cache too (available history of stage runs).

-  Note that it checks the run-cache too (available history of stage runs).
+  > Has no effect if combined with `--no-run-cache`.

 - `-h`, `--help` - prints the usage/help message, and exit.